 Your membership in ASCCP entitles you to:

 - Online access to ASCCP’s official quarterly publication, Journal of Lower Genital Tract Disease; Print subscriptions of the Journal may be purchased for an additional $45.
 Fellow, Resident and Student members have the option to purchase a subscription for an additional cost.

 - Subscription to the weekly e-newsletter, the ASCCP Advisor.

 - Access to the ASCCP Practice Committee for clinical questions regarding screening and management of lower genital tract disease.

-- Access to to Image Archive, which allows you to download images related to the lower genital tract free for educational purposes.
+- Access to the Image Archive, which allows free downloading of lower genital tract images for educational purposes.

 - Access to Guidelines FAQs